-Raising ducks for eggs means raising prolific layers, between 150 to 300 duck eggs per year.
-Overall ducks are excellent layers.
-However, there are 13 top duck breeds for eggs.
+Raising ducks for eggs means raising prolific layers.
+There are 13 top duck breeds for eggs, laying between 150 to 300 duck eggs per year.
+Discover the best egg laying ducks in this article.

 You have officially made the decision to incorporate ducks onto the property.
 However, which breed to add is the question.